oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 you pick the good ones at assembly time.

 **Frame chaining.** Every run also drops that clip's last frame beside it as `lastframe_…png`.
-Refresh, pick it in *First frame*, and the next shot starts exactly where the last one ended — identity carried in pixels rather than in prose, which is what the reference-image tools rely on and what text-only character descriptions cannot do.
-Re-pick the original photo instead whenever you want a hard cut to a new setup.
+Refresh, pick it in the image slot, and the next shot starts exactly where the last one ended — identity carried in pixels rather than in prose, which is what the reference-image tools rely on and what text-only character descriptions cannot do.

+**Hard cuts.** The *Shot start* dial controls how literally that image is taken.
+It drives the `strength` of both `LTXVImgToVideoInplace` passes, promoted out of the subgraph: the refine pass directly, the base pass through `a * 0.7` so the dial at **1.0** reproduces the strengths the graph shipped with (1.0 refine / 0.7 base) exactly.
+At **1.0** frame 0 *is* the image and the take continues seamlessly.
+Around **0.35** the image only guides look and character while the model composes a new frame — a hard cut to a new scene with the same face and wardrobe.
+The separate *No character image* toggle still bypasses the image entirely (`Switch to Text to Video?` inside the subgraph) for a shot built from the prompt alone.

+Three ways to start a shot, then: continue it, cut to it, or generate it fresh.

 Mechanically: the generator subgraph exposes its decoded frames as a second `IMAGE` output alongside `VIDEO`; `GetImageSize` → `a - 1` → `ImageFromBatch` takes the final frame and